lukahabus/dotnet-starter-buttercms/README.md

 - `.NET Core SDK` at 3.1 or higher

+Note for Windows users - This SDK has been tested on the following configuration:

+      6.0.300 .NET SDK

+      .NET Runtimes:
+      Microsoft.AspNetCore.App 3.1.25
+      Microsoft.NETCore.App 3.1.25

 ## 1. Installation

 First, clone the repo and install the dependencies by running `dotnet restore`: